Updated 7/25/22

 4. Mayoral Proclamation

 This is a thing.
-Building on the above, you can get your mayor to declare a Coworking Day.
+Building on the above, you can get your mayor to declare a Coworking Day in your town.
 With a certificate and everything.
-Several coworking alliances, including the Seattle Collaborative Space Alliance, have done this.
 Bonus, it’s fantastic for PR and buzz.

 5. Create a coworking alliance

-If there’s not a coworking alliance in your town, Coworking Day is a great time to connect with other local space operators and start collaborating, sharing ideas and resources, and supporting one another.
+If there’s not a coworking alliance (a group of space operators who connect and collaborate regularly to level-up the local coworking scene) in your town, Coworking Day is a great time to start.
+Connect with other local space operators and brainstorm how you can start collaborating, sharing ideas and resources, and supporting one another.

 6. Community Happy Hour